Back to all tools

 Some videos do not have max resolution thumbnails, which leads to confusion and wasted time.

-Creative teams need quick access for audits, comparisons, or recreating designs with permission.
+Creative teams need quick access for audits, comparisons, education, or approved reuse.

 Copying thumbnails by screenshot reduces quality and does not reflect the original file.